Our Patron Saint!

 What is Therese's full first name?

-What would be the beginning of her name in English?
+When Therese was born, her parents named her in French: Marie Francoise-Therese Martin.
+What would be the beginning of her first name in English?